havenms/konstruct/README.md

-# Form Builder Microsaas WordPress Plugin
+# Konstruct Form Builder WordPress Plugin

-A standalone HTML-CSS-JS form builder microsaas that creates paginated forms with configurable per-page webhooks.
+A standalone HTML-CSS-JS form builder that creates paginated forms with configurable per-page webhooks.
 All data is stored in the WordPress database.

 ## Features